mia-platform/documentation/docs/fast_data/configuration/realtime_updater.md

 To activate this feature you need to set the following environment variables:
 - `KAFKA_PROJECTION_UPDATES_FOLDER`: path to the folder that contains the file `kafkaProjectionUpdates.json`, containing configurations of the topic where to send the updates to, mapped to each projection.
-- `GENERATE_KAFKA_PROJECTION_UPDATES`: defines whether the real-time updater should send a message of update every time it writes the projection to Mongo.
+- `GENERATE_KAFKA_PROJECTION_UPDATES`: defines whether the Real-Time Updater should send a message of update every time it writes the projection to Mongo.
 Default is `false`

 :::info
 From `v10.2.0` of Mia-Platform Console, a configuration for Kafka Projection Updates is automatically generated when creating a new Real Time Updater and saving the configuration.
 Further information about the automatic generation can be found inside the [Projection page](/fast_data/configuration/projections.md#pr-update-topic).
 If you prefer to create a custom configuration, please use the following guide.